-The main objective of this environmental investigation is to identify the presence, nature and extent of PFAS in the environment from the use of legacy firefighting foam at the site.
-The findings from the investigations are used to identify site-specific management actions to address potential PFAS impacts.
+The main objective of this investigation is to identify the presence, nature and extent of PFAS in the environment from the use of historical aqueous film-forming foam (AFFF) at the site.
+Investigation findings will be used to identify site-specific management actions to address potential PFAS impacts.

-The following stages of the investigation have been completed to date for the Deniliquin training site.
+The following stages of the investigation have now been completed.
+Documents are available under the reports section below.

-The Preliminary Investigation of the site was completed in August 2016 and included a review of site history for AFFF use and identification of potential sources of PFAS.
+- In August 2016, a Preliminary Site Investigation and Sampling and Analysis Quality Plan (PDF) was completed, including a review of historical AFFF use and identification of potential sources of PFAS.

 - An Environmental Site Assessment (PDF) was completed in April 2017.
 This included onsite and offsite sampling and laboratory analysis of groundwater, surface water, soils and sediments to further understand the pathways for potential migration of PFAS from the site.